| || || |

 Honorable Mention: On August 17th, in 1887, one of the Prophets held in the highest regard for the Rastafarian Culture-Marcus Garvey was born in Saint Ann’s Bay, Jamaica.
 He died in 1940 in West Kensington, London, UK.
 Big Up Garvey I Seen!

 On August 17th, in 1973, Paul Williams, from the Temptations was having problems with the IRS for back taxes, and his health was deteriorating rapidly.
 He was found in his car a few blocks from the Motown offices in Detroit, shot to death (suicide).
+Williams was one of the original members of the Temptations.

 On August 17th, in 1990 George Benson, B.B.
 King, Miles Davis and other notables performed at the JVC Jazz Festival in Newport, RI.
 The Festival was an intricate component in keeping substance-based music alive.

 On August 17th, in 1993 another greedy, conniving individual tried to get his 13 year-old son to say that Michael Jackson-The King of Pop, was molesting him.
 The police investigated, not much came of it.
+Michael continued to face false accusations throughout his career and even after his death.

 On August 17th in 1996, Bobby Brown wrecked Whitney’s Porsche in Hollywood, Florida.
 He crashed into a street sign and sustained minor neck and leg injuries.
 Bobby’s was wildin' back then...the true rebel of the New Edition crew, and no stranger to incidents with cars.